Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Can Pure Platinum Ever Become Magnetic?

 Pure platinum can never become magnetic.
-It’s a paramagnetic material that won’t noticeably magnetize when exposed to a magnet.
+It’s a paramagnetic metal that doesn’t noticeably magnetize when exposed to a magnet.

-Pure platinum is immune to magnets, but things change when this precious metal is alloyed with other magnetic metals.
+Pure platinum is immune to magnets, but things change when this precious metal is alloyed with other magnetic or ferromagnetic metals.

 The magnetic reaction happens even when the alloy consists of 90% platinum and just 10% of ferromagnetic material, for example cobalt.

-10% cobalt within the platinum alloy is enough for a weak but noticeable magnetic effect, though obviously the more ferromagnetic metal used, the stronger the item’s attachment to magnets.
+10% cobalt mixed with platinum is enough for a weak but noticeable magnetic effect.
+Obviously, the more ferromagnetic metal used, the stronger the platinum item’s attachment to magnets.
+For example, a platinum alloy that consists of 50% platinum and 50% cobalt is very magnetic.

 Is 999 Platinum Magnetic?